christianityorigins/website/blog/_posts/2016-05-01-paganism-handbook.md

 2.1 Pantheism

-Prehistoric European religions (Neolithic, Bronze Age) were pantheisc.
+Prehistoric European religions (Neolithic, Bronze Age) were pantheistic.
 Pantheism is a philosophical and religious belief that God or a divine reality is identical with the universe, or that the universe is a manifestation of God.
 This perspective posits that everything in the universe is interconnected and part of a larger, unified whole.

 2.1.1 Types of Pantheism